AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

  2 - storing straight up images and letting the pipeline worry about all the processing  - problem is how slow the pipeline is - good luck feeding in many images per batch
  3 - somewhere in the middle - store images in hdf5 but don't extract hypercolumns or classify colors until trianing time

+ Steps in colornet:

+ Here are the resulting images:

 ![One Piece title]({{ site.url }}/assets/img/1000_0.png)
 ![One Piece title]({{ site.url }}/assets/img/2000_0.png)
 ![One Piece title]({{ site.url }}/assets/img/3000_0.png)